JohnChristianIdul/JohnChristianIdul/README.md

 - 👋 Hi, I’m @JohnChristianIdul
 - 👀 I’m interested in coding.
--
-- 💞️ I’m a college freshman with computer science as my course.
+- 💞️ I’m a college student with computer science as my course.

 <!---
 JohnChristianIdul/JohnChristianIdul is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.